DataDaimon/DataDaimon/README.md

 Previously, I attended university in Texas and graduated in 2019 with BSc in Physics.
 I have had the pleasure to live in Texas, California, and South Korea.
 I am a former IT Engineer having worked at Facebook, Genentech, and Johnson & Johnson.
-I hope my Python repositories will be useful to you.
+I hope my Data Science repositories will be useful to you.
 Thanks for stopping by! <br><br>